-In addition, $\phi(.)$ may also depend on other aspects of people's personalities.
+In addition, $\varphi(.)$ may also depend on other aspects of people's personalities.
 Locus of control, for example, can be characterized as "a generalized attitude, belief, or expectancy regarding the nature of the causal relationship between one's own behavior and its consequences" (Rotter 1966, p.
 2).
-Those with an external locus of control believe that what happens in life is largely due to external forces (for example, luck, powerful others)-rather than their own efforts-leading them to act as if their future outcomes are unrelated to their current choices.
-This can be modeled as a higher $\phi(.)$ .
-Meta-analysis indicates that greater externality is associated with greater depression (Benassi, Sweeney, and Dufour 1988), while there is evidence that people who are depressed attribute good outcomes to luck and bad outcomes to themselves (Alloy and Ahrens 1987).
-Given this, we predict that-because they are more external-depressed individuals may engage in more risky health behavior and less risky social behavior.
+Those with an external locus of control believe that what happens in life is largely due to external forces (e.g., luck, powerful others) - rather than their own efforts - leading them to act as if their future outcomes are unrelated to their current choices.
+This can be modelled as a higher $\varphi(.)$.
+Meta-analysis indicates that greater externality is associated with greater depression (Benassi et al. 1988), while there is evidence that depressed people attribute good outcomes to luck and bad outcomes to themselves (Alloy and Ahrens 1987).
+Given this, we predict that - because they are more external - depressed individuals may engage in more risky health behavior, and less risky social behavior.

-Finally, $\phi(.)$ is likely to be linked to other dimensions of personality, including impulsivity and conscientiousness.
+Finally, $\varphi(.)$ is likely to be linked to other dimensions of personality including impulsivity and conscientiousness.
 The behavior of people with low self-control is more strongly influenced by their impulses, for example, than is true for people with high self-control (Friese and Hofmann 2009).
 Self-control is a key facet of conscientiousness (Roberts et al. 2014; Mike et al. 2015) and mediates the role of personality traits (including conscientiousness) on impulsivity (Mao et al. 2018).

-Although thought of primarily as a mood disorder, depression is characterized by deficits in cognition and decision-making (Leykin, Roberts, and DeRubeis 2011; Blanco et al. 2013; Chen et al. 2015).
+Although thought of primarily as a mood disorder, depression is characterized by deficits in cognition and decision making (Leykin et al. 2011; Blanco et al. 2013; Chen et al. 2015).
 Depression is not necessarily linked to biases in all forms of information processing; rather the issue is one of reduced executive functioning and capacity for selective attention (Gotlib and Joorman 2010).
 This has potentially wide-ranging implications.
-Takahashi et al. (2008), for example, find that individuals who are depressive are more impulsive and more time-inconsistent in their intertemporal choices than are individuals who are mentally healthy.
-While mentally healthy individuals discount gains and losses similarly, depressed individuals discount gains more than losses, making them more sensitive to losses in the distant future.
+Takahashi et al. (2008), for example, find that depressive individuals are more impulsive and more time-inconsistent in their intertemporal choices than are healthy individuals; while healthy individuals discount gains and losses similarly, depressed individuals discount gains more than losses, making them more sensitive to losses in the distant future.
 The utility weight attached to current versus future consumption can therefore be conceptualized as: